weaviate/weaviate-io/_includes/collection-class-terminology.md

 :::info New terminology
 Weaviate client APIs are transitioning from the term "class" to "collection."
-Functionally, a "collection" and a "class" are the same thing.

 Older Weaviate documentation refers to "classes."
 Newer documentation uses "collections."
 Expect to see both terms during the transition period.